-All complaints must be in writing and must be sent to the Procurement Coordinator before the deadline, to the email address above, and using the proper subject line.
-The complaint must state the basis for the complaint and a proposed remedy.
+Consultants must follow these procedures for complaints to be considered.
+Complaints must be in writing, sent to the Procurement Coordinator before the deadline, to the specified email address, and with the correct subject line.
+The complaint must state its basis and propose a remedy